 What is a performance-based bonus?

-A performance-based bonus is an extra compensation granted to an employee as a reward for reaching pre-established goals and benchmarks.
+A performance-based bonus is an extra compensation granted to a team member as a reward for reaching pre-established goals and benchmarks.

-Employers often reward employees with performance bonuses after evaluating outstanding projects or high-quality work performances.
+Leadership often rewards their teams with performance bonuses after evaluating outstanding projects or high-quality work performances.

 Why should HR leaders care about performance bonuses?

-A well-designed performance bonus system based on fair criteria can stimulate employees to deliver quality work, reach set targets, and maintain motivation and productivity.
+A well-designed performance bonus system based on fair criteria can stimulate team members to deliver quality work, reach set targets, and maintain motivation and productivity.